-Clearly atomlessness is conceptually linked to atoms and simples, for the former involves the denial of the latter.
-Note that also there is another important difference between the two for atomlessness involves the presence of parts whereas atoms and simples are characterized by partlessness.
-So, as a side-note, atomlessness does not involve partlessness but partlessness entails atomlessness.
+Clearly, atomlessness is conceptually linked to atoms and simples, for the former involves the denial of the latter.
+Note that there is also another important difference between the two, for atomlessness involves the presence of parts whereas atoms and simples are characterised by partlessness.
+So, as a side note, atomlessness does not involve partlessness but partlessness entails atomlessness.